cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-19-Maybe-its-time-to-roll-my-own-crypto.md

 ![Docker](https://cetus.io/images/rollyourown/docker.png)

 Time to turn to docker,
 I used the docker stuff from Tls-Tris to get it setup so a big thanks to that project.
-I did sometimes look at Mint and Tls-Tris (both Go projects for Tls 1.3), but I tried to avoid it, other than taking some DER encoded certificates.
+I did sometimes look at Mint and Tls-Tris (both Go projects for TLS 1.3), but I tried to avoid it, other than taking some DER encoded certificates.
 The reason?
 Because I think we need multiple independent implementations that can be tested against each other, as well as having multiple implementations for people to find flaws in and learn from.
 (Hint I am also using docker to make sure everything still works cross platform)